getsolus/help-center-docs/contributing/community-guidelines/en.md

 - Our Development Tracker
 - Any and all forums or organized communities, e.g. our Forums or sub-reddit
-- IRC or any other officially supported means of communicating with the project and community members in real-time
+- Matrix, IRC, or any other officially supported means of communicating with the project and community members in real-time
 - Postings to social media pages / properties owned or used by the project.

 ### Harassment